By tweaking Times Higher Education’s rankings methodology, the 100 Under 50 provides a more accurate reading of the world’s best young universities

 - Industry income: innovation (2.5 per cent)

-The decision to reduce the importance of reputation in the analysis was the result of feedback from our “platform group” of more than 50 expert advisers from around the world.
+The decision to reduce the reputation weighting was the result of feedback from our “platform group” of more than 50 expert advisers from around the world.

 It was argued that older institutions can expect in general to enjoy greater global prestige based on their longer heritage of excellence.
 Older universities have deeper, wider and more established alumni networks, with graduates more likely to hold senior positions in universities and society at large, all of which can bolster their reputations.